-This marks a major milestone for the team, reflecting our ongoing commitment to advancing open, inclusive, and practical AI research for Thailand and the broader region.
+This marks a major milestone that reflects our joint commitment to advancing open, inclusive, and impactful AI research for Thailand and the global NLP community.

 Our accepted papers are: